itsmanasdash/nostr-forms/packages/formstr-app/public/docs/faq.md

 Each form gets its own private key for privacy and sharing, they are stored locally in your browser.
 If logged in, those keys are also encrypted and synced in a Nostr list event, so your forms are accessible from any device, on the relays you’ve chosen.

-Formstr itself is only a UI, we store your forms on the relays of your chosing.
+Formstr itself is only a UI, we store your forms on the relays of your choosing.

 ## Do I need to login to use Formstr?